vickymhs/CSC510_Project_LectureAid/README.md

 # Setup

 ## Setup for MacOS M1 BigSur and higher versions
 A few of the libraries are not extensively supported for the latest MacOS M1 arm64 processor as the open source communities are yet to release an automatic installation of build dependencies for these packages.
-Below are the steps mentioned to setup this project for MacOS
+Below are the steps mentioned to setup this project for MacOS.

 - Use the below command to cross check the version of the processor.
   - `uname-m`